 Volkswagen plans a $193bn investment in EV battery development.

-Volkswagen plans to invest $193bn over five years in areas including battery production and raw material sourcing in a bid to cut electric vehicle costs and protect its market share, Reuters
+Volkswagen plans to invest $193bn over five years in areas including battery production and raw material sourcing in a bid to cut electric vehicle costs and protect its market share, Reuters reported.

 Over two-thirds of the company's five-year investment budget announced is allocated to electrification and digitalisation.